This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• These are low fat, low cholesterol and high in protein.
-If you want to make this easier, you can use a carton of egg whites which is sold in the refrigerated section, usually near the eggs.
+• If you want to make this recipe easier, try using a carton of egg whites from the refrigerated section, usually found near the eggs.

 • These breakfast wraps can be frozen for up to 4 months.
 To reheat them, let them thaw overnight in the fridge then wrap then in a paper towel and microwave them for 3 to 5 minutes, turning them half way through the cook time.